lewesche/Image-Toolkit/README.md

 - Gaussial blurring
 - Edge detection
 - An algorithm for encoding steganographic text messages within images
-- An algorithm for finding and reading steganographic messages back
+- An algorithm for finding and reading steganographic messages from an image